ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/hmail/antispamsetup.md

 ![hMailServer > Settings > Anti-spam > Greylisting](files/antispam/greylisting.png)

-**Grey Listing** works by _temporarily_ rejecting any mail sent to your server - a correctly configured mail server will almost always attempt to resend a message rejected in this manner, being successful on the second attempt.
+**Grey Listing** works by _temporarily_ rejecting any mail sent to your server; a correctly configured mail server will almost always attempt to resend a message rejected in this manner, being successful on the second attempt.

-hMail will keep a log of the sending IP for the initial message and compare this against any re-try attempts.
+hMail will keep a log of the sending IP for the initial message and compare this against any retry attempts.
 Most spam mail servers will typically _not_ try to resend a message once it has been rejected.

-This process can cause issues as the re-try delay can be lengthy (minutes / hours) and large mail servers can send from multiple IPs.
+This process can cause issues as the retry delay can be lengthy (minutes / hours) and large mail servers can send from multiple IPs.
 This can cause delays in delivery to your server until the same email is sent by the same IP twice.
 For this reason, we typically advise against enabling Grey Listing.

 If you do enable this feature we would recommend whitelisting large mail providers such as Google, Hotmail (etc.) and companies with which you deal regularly.